How many continuing education (CE) credits do I need to renew my general-insurance license?

 The IBABC Education Department cannot comment on the amount and type of CE credits granted by other education providers's courses.
 Please contact those providers for that information.

-What proof does the IBABC provide for my having attended one of your seminars?
+What proof does the IBABC provide for my having attended one of your seminars/webinars?

-To receive continuing education credits from an IBABC seminar, you must sign in and out on the attendance sheets we provide at our education events.
-Failure to sign in and out will result in loss of credits as these lists provide proof of your attendance.
+To receive continuing education credits from an IBABC seminar/webinar, you must actively participate and answer roll calls.
+Failure to do so will result in loss of credits.

 Will IBABC seminars qualify me for CE credits towards my life-insurance licence?